Bremerton gears up for first game, return of praying coach Joe Kennedy

 Eight years ago, she was a clerical worker at the high school, voicing outrage at Kennedy’s prayers.
 They reminded her of a time that she was bullied for objecting to football game prayers at her Tennessee high school.

-Chamberlin is on city council now and focused, she said, on protecting vulnerable Bremerton residents.
+Chamberlin is on City Council now and focused, she said, on protecting vulnerable Bremerton residents.
 “I could really care less about him,” she said of Kennedy.

 She may not have liked the victory the Supreme Court handed him, but said “sometimes, you’ve got to take your lumps and move on.”